-Carpe Diem Boutique Resort is on the hillside leading up to the village of Pyrgos, about 5km from the capital of Santorini, Thira (Fira), and 2.5km from the coast.
+Carpe Diem Santorini is on the hillside leading up to the village of Pyrgos, about 5km from the capital of Santorini, Thira (Fira), and 2.5km from the coast.

 Fly into Santorini (5.5km) or Athens (which has regular domestic flights to the island).
 The hotel is about 20 minutes' drive from the airport.
 Transfers can be arranged, and there is free parking at the hotel if you have a hire car (recommended).